-- Blood tests required for marriage, employment, paternity determination, etc. - Fertility services such as embryo/sperm collections, and banking, infertility studies, any tests or services related to charges for surrogate motherhood - Experimental/research/investigational examinations, testing, or screening - Services not ordered by the member's treating provider, including direct-to-customer testing (mail order, online ordering) - Services that are provided to members who are not eligible to receive them on the date provided. - Reports to providers of services - Reports requested by BMS or its authorized representative - Mass screenings or examinations of members at nursing facilities, schools, or other institutional or public settings - Lab tests performed for quality assurance/confirmation - · Repeated tests due to provider error

-- Routine reflex testing.
+- Blood tests required for marriage, employment, paternity determination, etc. - Fertility services such as embryo/sperm collections and banking - Experimental/research/investigational examinations, testing, or screening - Services not ordered by the member's treating provider - Services that are provided to members who are not eligible to receive them on the date provided - Reports to providers of service - Reports requested by BMS or its authorized representative - Mass screenings or examinations of members at nursing facilities, schools or other institutional or public settings - Lab tests performed for quality assurance/confirmation - Repeated tests due to provider error - Routine reflex testing.
 (Reflex testing occurs when initial test results are positive or outside normal parameters and indicate that a second related test is medically appropriate.
-This is covered only when specifically ordered by the provider as a medical necessary) - Specimen collection when same provider provides specimen analysis - More than one specimen collection for each member per encounter Specimen collection for throat cultures or pap smear, as these services are included in the evaluation and management visit - Autopsies and/or supervisory pathology services and all associated services relating to postmortem examination - Handling and/or conveyance of specimens for transfer form one site to another - Separate payment for validity/adulteration testing of urine drug screens - Services that are covered by federal, state, or local grants - Services that are available free of charge to the general public - Drug screening for pre-employment or employment purposes, medicolegal and/or court ordered drug screenings - Any lab service the facility is not CLIA certified to provide - Duplicate lab services by the same or different providers - Crime scene lab services - Any lab service that is considered bundled into an all-inclusive rate - Tests billed separately when tests are lesser charge when part of a panel - Genetic testing for the sole convenience of information for the member without impacting treatment; and - Genetic testing or the medical management of other family members done to benefit the family member(s) rather than benefit the member, unless otherwise specified in policy.
+This is covered only when specifically ordered by the provider as medically necessary.) - Specimen collection when same provider provides specimen analysis - More than one specimen collection for each member per encounter - Specimen collection for throat cultures or pap smear, as these services are included in the evaluation and management visit - Autopsies and/or supervisory pathology services - Handling and/or conveyance of specimens for transfer from one site to another - Separate payment for validity/adulteration testing of urine drug screens - Services that are covered by Federal, State or local grants - Services that are available free of charge to the general public - Drug screening for pre-employment or employment purposes, medicolegal and/or court ordered drug screenings for participation in school or military, and - Any lab service the facility is not CLIA certified to provide

-Non-covered services are not eligible for a West Virginia Department of Health and Human Resources (DHHR) fair hearing or desk/document review.
+Non-covered services are not eligible for a DHHR fair hearing or desk/document review.